uniwix/casioplot/docs/source/settings.rst

 Settings
 ========

-The :py:class:`casioplot_settings` allows you to manage settings like the size of the screen, the output mode, and provide shortcuts methods.
+The :py:class:`casioplot.casioplot_settings` allows you to manage settings like the size of the screen, the output mode, and provide shortcuts methods.

 How to set a setting